-As you steadily head towards retirement age it becomes progressively more important to take care of your health and physical capabilities because, for most people, their muscle mass is on an ever increasing downhill slide.
+As you steadily head towards retirement age it becomes progressively more important to take care of your health and physical capabilities because, for most people, your muscle mass, or age-related loss of muscle mass, is on an ever-increasing downhill slide the older you get.

 So you could say……..Size Does Matter.

-This loss of muscle mass is all because of Sarcopenia…….which no one seems to be talking about in the mass media.
+This muscle loss with age is all because of Sarcopenia…….which no one seems to be talking about in the mass media.
 And most people I talk to about their loss of muscle mass, have never heard of it.

 The symptoms of sarcopenia affect everyone from the age of around 30 onward so Getting a Start on Growing Stronger earlier on in your life is far more preferable than leaving it until retirement age.